openhab/openhabian/docs/openhabian.md

 ## Features

-Out of the box, the openHABian image provides:
+Out of the box, the openHABian image provides lots of useful Linux tools:

 -   Hassle-free setup without a display or keyboard, connected via Ethernet or [Wi-Fi](#wi-fi-based-setup-notes)
 -   All versions of openHAB to select from, including the latest stable one as the default
 -   Zulu Embedded OpenJDK Java 11 or AdoptOpenJDK
 -   [openHABian Configuration Tool](#openhabian-configuration-tool) including updater functionality
+-   [SD card mirroring](openhabian.md#auto-backup) and [Amanda Backup](openhabian-amanda.md) to boost system availability
 -   Web based openHAB Log Viewer (based on [frontail](https://github.com/mthenw/frontail))
 -   Samba file sharing [pre-configured ready to use shares](https://www.openhab.org/docs/installation/linux.html#mounting-locally)
--   Lots of useful Linux packages and settings pre-installed
 -   Login information screen, powered by [FireMotD](https://github.com/OutsideIT/FireMotD)
 -   The [Mosquitto](https://mosquitto.org) MQTT broker
 -   The [InfluxDB](https://www.influxdata.com/) database to store home automation data and [Grafana](https://grafana.com/) to visualize it